Our board and team

 Grants Associate: Dr Annice Kong BSc (Hons I), PhD

-Annice works closely with Research Manager (Angie) and Grants Officer (Dee) to provide comprehensive support for all aspects of EMF grant programs.
+Annice works closely with the General Manager (Angie) and Grants Officer (Dee) to provide comprehensive support for all aspects of EMF grant programs.
 Annice completed her PhD at The University of Queensland and has experience in clinical research and data management.

 Grants Officer: Dee Tierney